YashdalfTheGray/hue-remote/docs/api.md

 ## `GET /api/lights`

 Gets the status of all the lights known by the bridge.
-This works essentially as a proxy for `/api/<username>/lights` endpoint on the Hue Local API.
+This works essentially as a proxy for `/api/<username>/lights` endpoint on the Hue local API.

 ## `GET /api/lights/<light_id>`

-Similar to the `/api/lights` endpoint, this works as a proxy for `/api/<username>/lights/<id>` endpoint on the Hue Local API.
+Similar to the `/api/lights` endpoint, this works as a proxy for `/api/<username>/lights/<id>` endpoint on the Hue local API.

 ## `GET /api/lights/<light_id>/state`

 This is where things get more interesting.
 You cannot `GET` this endpoint on the Hue Local API, you can only `POST` to it.
-For now, this just returns the `state` object from the call above but this is intended to work the same way as `POST`ing to this endpoint.
-It will convert colors and map properties to behave similar to the `POST` endpoint.
+It converts colors and map properties to behave similar to the `POST` endpoint listed below.

 ## `POST /api/lights/<light_id>/state`